Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 • Peach or apricot cake

-It also works as a summer dessert topping for:
+It is also excellent as a topping for summer desserts, including:

 • Pound cake